 Because camellias are evergreens with shiny leaves, it can be difficult to know when they need water.
 Here’s how to tell: Stick your finger in the root ball.
 If it feels dry 2 to 3 inches down into the soil, you should water.
 In general, if you planted during the fall, you’ll need to water only about once every week or two, assuming you haven’t had any rain.
 If you plant in the spring, water deeply once a week for the first month, then cut back to every other week.
 To make sure you’re giving each plant enough moisture, hold the hose over the root ball and count to 10 while watering.

 How to Feed Camellias

 Camellias like to eat!
-They are easy to grow but will put on a much bigger flower show if you give them regular meals.
+They are easy to grow but will put on a much bigger flower show if, in addition to providing them with great soil, you give them regular meals.
 A month after planting, feed your camellias with Miracle-Gro® LiquaFeed® Flowering Trees & Shrubs Plant Food, which is specially formulated to deliver just the right nutrients.
 Be sure to follow the directions on the package so you’ll know when and how much to apply.

 How to Prevent Most Pest Problems with Camellias

 Camellias can suffer from some pest and disease problems.
 The good news, though, is that a lot of those issues can be avoided simply by regularly cleaning up around the plants and pruning them properly.
 Many camellia diseases stick around in leaves or flowers that have fallen from the plants, so be sure to rake them up and throw them away (don’t compost them).
 If you continue to have problems with disease or insects, you may want to treat plants with a disease and insect control spray designed for flowering plants, such as Ortho® Rose & Flower Insect & Disease Control Concentrate.